Selling Your House in 2019

 Yet, tracking five of the main house price indices, the graph below shows that average values always have grown steadily since the start of the century:

-Most commentators agree that the market will be slow over the course of 2019.
+Most commentators agree that the market will be slow as we move through 2019.
 There may even be some drops in certain areas, especially London, but nothing like the crash of 2007/08.

 Mortgage interest rates will stay reasonably low meaning that buyers will be less afraid to make higher offers for your house.